 In general, an employee with a work-related illness or injury can get workers' compensation benefits regardless of who was at fault—the employee, the employer, a coworker, a customer, or some other third party.
 But there are some limits (discussed below).

 No. As long as your injury happened while you were working and because of your work, it's covered.
 For example, you will be covered if you are injured while traveling on business, doing a work-related errand, or even attending a required business-related social function.
 Learn more about what does and doesn't count as a work-related injury or illness.

 Workers' compensation covers most work-related injuries—but not all.
 Generally, workers' comp doesn't cover injuries that happen because an employee is intoxicated or using illegal drugs.
 Coverage may also be denied for injuries that were self-inflicted (including injuries that happened in a fight that you started) or happened while you were committing a serious crime or doing something that violated your employer's policies.

-Your injury need not be caused by an accident—such as a fall from a ladder—to be covered by workers' compensation.
+Your injury need not be caused by an accident—like a fall from a ladder—to be covered by workers' compensation.
 Many employees receive compensation for injuries resulting from overuse or misuse over a long period of time, such as repetitive stress injuries or chronic back problems.
-Depending on the circumstances and your state's laws, you might also receive benefits for some illnesses and diseases that are the gradual result of work conditions, such as heart conditions, lung disease, and stress-related digestive problems) or infectious illness that you contracted as a result of exposure at work (like COVID-19 from the coronavirus).
+Depending on the circumstances and your state's laws, you might also receive benefits for some occupational diseases that are the gradual result of work conditions (such as heart conditions, lung disease, and stress-related digestive problems) or infectious illness that you contracted as a result of exposure at work (like COVID-19 from the coronavirus).
 But there are special rules for workers' comp eligibility for occupational illnesses.